samworley/AngularFlickrApp/README.md

 ## General use

-Photos displayed from public API, along with title, author, description and tags (if included)
+Photos displayed from public Flickr API, along with title, author, description and tags (if included).
+Search photo tags using input field - search will trigger on pause of typing.

 ## Pre-requisites for initialising with docker